Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ### Task 2.1 Create a world map

-On obvious question we could try to answer with our data is, how did covid 19 spread around the world.
+An obvious question we could try to answer with our data is, how did covid 19 spread around the world.
+The first step to create a new visualization is to create a new sheet in your workbook, click on the respective icon on the bottom or press ctrl+alt+t.
 If you are unsure which type of visualization might be applicable to analyze the given data the 'Show Me' button on the top right corner is a good tool to explore your options.
 To use this functionality drag a header from the data pane to into the row or colum section.

 #### Task 2.1.1 Drag your columns and rows into the sheet